gabrocheleau/merkle-patricia-trees-examples/README.md

 ### 3b.
 Verification using a hash

 Merkle trees allow us to verify the integrity of their data contained without requiring us to download the full tree.
 To demonstrate this we will re-use the example above.
-As we saw, we had a branch node whose branch pointed to an extension node:
+As we saw, we had an extension node that pointed to a branch node:

 ```jsx
 console.log('Value of extension node: ', node2)